techopus/J-Record/README.md

 ![Screenshot from 2022-03-26 14-32-19](https://user-images.githubusercontent.com/92953798/160242015-83879707-639d-4246-b13f-3490f544267a.png)

-Note to jacobs student: You can enter your data which will be saved(could be edited) in .csv
+Note: You can enter your data which will be saved(could be edited) in .csv